tetragrade/Elder-Cones/locations/Gatehouse of the Elder Cones.md

 			+ Scattered Scrolls (incomprehensible formulae).
 			+ Screaming (Martin, caught in one of HK's terrifying illusions).
 		+ Private.
+			+ Loot.
+				+ Cupboard.
+					+ 3 Cultist Disguise (sphere).
+					+ 1 Plague Doctor's Mask (7d R&B).
+			+ NPCs.
+				+ Doc Dammeson.
+					+ Public.
+						+ Human Woman, Late 20s.
+						+ Blood-Splattered Plague Doctor Outfit (no mask).
+						+ PK Stunned
+					+ Private.
+						+ Wants.
+							+ Her mask (in this room) and tools (in area 10), and isn't leaving without them.
+She doesn't know where either is.
+						+ Facets: Surgeon (d12), Stubborn (d6).
+						+ Secrets:
+							1. I run the illegal corpse-exhuming ring in town.
+						+ Flesh Slots: 2 Wounds.
+						+ **Doc Dammeson.**<br>0 HP, FL 6 (4), LI 6 (6).
 				+ Martin the Mathologer.
 					+ Public.
+						+ Human Man, Late 20s.
 						+ Long Wild Hair.
 						+ Filthy Robe.
 					+ Private.
 						+ Facets: Easily Frightened (d6), Mathematical Obsession (d6)
 						+ Wants: to leave the cult.
 						+ Secrets:
 							1. Crasmus is mathematically untalented, he asked me for help.
 						+ Light Slots.
-						5. Stress.
-						6. Stress.
+							1. Stress.
-						7. Stress.
+							2. Stress.
+							3. Ruse (I'm a psion)
+								+ Martin's alleged powers are actually the entity below.
-						8. Conic Psi-Entity (XX-HAR-KAR-XX).
+							4. Conic Psi-Entity (XX-HAR-KAR-XX).
 								+ Former conic general & warlord, ruled from this fortress as the empire fell.
 								+ Wants: to possess someone smart and powerful, to regain his own body.
 								+ Powers:
 									+ PK Terrify (one human you can see experiences a frightening sensory effect).
 									+ PK Command (targets that fail a Light Save must obey or suffer d6 Stress, on a save they become immune for the rest of the session).
 									+ PK Fire (one character or object catches fire, characters get a Light Save).
 									+ PK Doom (explode the head of someone with <4 Light).
 						+ Flesh Slots.
 							1. Mathematician's Kit.
 							2. Peacock Quill (5d R&B).
 						+ **Martin.**<br>0 HP, FL 4 (2), LI 8 (4).
 			+ No monster or loot.
 			+ Spiral staircase (bottom 15-ft collapsed), leads up to area 11 (Guard Bubble).
 	12. Guard Bubble